GrokImageCompression/grok/INSTALL.md

 #### Shared vs. Static

-The `BUILD_SHARED_LIBS` `cmake` flag determines if the `grk_compress` and `grk_decompress` binaries are linked to dynamic or static builds of the library `libgrokj2k`.
+The `BUILD_SHARED_LIBS` `cmake` flag determines if the `grk_compress` and `grk_decompress` binaries are linked dynamically or statically.

 ##### Fedora